robertbaer-hetzner/aoc_2022/README.md

 How to execute the file:

-     - open the index.html on your webbrowser
+      1. open the index.html on your webbrowser
+      2. visit baerco.de/AOC2022

   Have Fun!